Crystal-GFN: sampling crystals with desirable properties and constraints: Abstract

 \section{Abstract}

-Accelerating material discovery holds the potential to greatly help mitigate the climate crisis.
-Discovering new solid-state materials such as electrocatalysts, super-ionic conductors or photovoltaic materials can have a crucial impact, for instance, in improving the efficiency of renewable energy production and storage.
-In this paper, we introduce Crystal-GFN, a generative model of crystal structures that sequentially samples structural properties of crystalline materials, namely the space group, composition and lattice parameters.
-This domain-inspired approach enables the flexible incorporation of physical and structural hard constraints, as well as the use of any available predictive model of a desired physicochemical property as an objective function.
-To design stable materials, one must target the candidates with the lowest formation energy.
-Here, we use as objective the formation energy per atom of a crystal structure predicted by a new proxy machine learning model trained on MatBench.
-The results demonstrate that Crystal-GFN is able to sample highly diverse crystals with low (median -3.1 eV/atom) predicted formation energy.
+The discovery of novel solid-state materials, such as electrocatalysts, super-ionic conductors, or photovoltaic materials, plays a critical role in addressing various global challenges.
+It has, for instance, the potential to significantly improve the efficiency of renewable energy production and storage, thereby making substantial contributions to climate crisis mitigation strategies.
+In this paper, we introduce Crystal-GFN, a generative model of crystal structures possessing desirable properties and constraints.
+Operating as a multi-environment, continuous-discrete GFlowNet, it sequentially samples structural attributes of crystalline materials, namely space group, composition and lattice parameters.
+This domain-inspired approach enables the flexible incorporation of physicochemical and geometric hard constraints.
+We demonstrate the capabilities of Crystal-GFN to efficiently discover diverse and valid crystals with various properties: low predicted formation energy (median -3.2 eV/atom), band gap close to a target value and high density.
+Overall, Crystal-GFN is a crystal generation method that addresses several existing challenges in the literature and opens promising paths for accelerating materials discovery with machine learning.